radujica/SudokuSolver/README.md

 - HTML 'form' with php backend
 - Javascript on the website
 - Smartphone apps (iOS - Swift, or Android - Java)
-- Solve from camera/picture: MATLAB
+- Solve from camera/picture: openCV